Perennials/logging-node/README.md

 }

-// this is used for logging outside of a request context class MyApp extends PerennialApp {
+// this is used for logging outside of a request context class MyApp extends LoggedHttpApp {

 	constructor ( appRequest ) {
 		var logOptions = {